gbraad-unitedstack/tools-training/md/index.md

 In computing, traceroute is a computer network diagnostic tool for displaying the route and measuring transit delays of packets across an Internet Protocol network.
 The history of the route is

-## fdisk
-For computer file systems, fdisk is a command-line utility that provides disk partitioning functions.

-## LVM
-In Linux, Logical Volume Manager (LVM) is a device mapper target that provides logical volume management for the Linux kernel.

-## df
-df (abbreviation for disk free) is a standard Unix command used to display the amount of available disk space for file systems on which the invoking user has appropriate read access. df is implemented using the statfs or statvfs system calls.

-## du
-du (abbreviated from disk usage) is a standard Unix program used to estimate file space usage—space used under a particular directory or files on a file system.

 ## strace